 Answer: Yes, search engines can crawl content in PDF files.
 Not only does Google crawl and index them but PDFs will come up directly in the search results for some searches.
 Usually forms, templates and other documents like that.

-However, if SEO is a small portion of the role and they know the answer to some/most of the above questions, consider that they might be a better fit than somebody that has a ton of SEO experience, especially if they have some of the other general skills you’re looking for.
+However, if SEO is a small portion of the role and they know the answer to some or most of the above questions, they might be a better fit than somebody who has a ton of SEO experience, especially if they have some of the other general skills you’re looking for.